 There are two options here.
 The first is to contact the Association to find an instructor near you.
 He/she will then implement the programme for a 5-8 week period, depending on your school’s schedule.
 This will include a follow-up session.

-The second option is to send one or more of your teachers on a training course, or to organize an in-house training for the whole school.
+The second option is to send one or more of your teachers on an instructor training course, or to organize an in-house training for the whole school.
 Taster sessions can also be arranged.

 Trained teachers will be able to teach the programme to the pupils, but will not be able to teach other teachers.